-Snorkeling is such a great activity partly because of all the interesting animals you can see.
-One of those fascinating animals is the largest known fish in the world, the whale shark.
-Anyone with an interest in sea life would enjoy an encounter with a whale shark.
-But will that encounter be a safe and enjoyable one?
+One of the most fascinating sharks is the largest known fish in the world, the whale shark.
+Many snorkelers with an interest in sea life would enjoy an encounter with a whale shark.
+My wife and I were finally able to to see these up close in June 2021.
+Did we feel safe?

 It is perfectly safe to swim and snorkel with whale sharks.
 They are filter feeders, not predators, eating only tiny plankton.
+They don’t have teeth, and there have been no deliberate attacks on humans.
 Despite their huge size, snorkelers can observe them at a relatively close distance.
-In fact, whale sharks are in more danger from humans than we are around them.
+It is a great experience.

-Snorkeling with whale sharks should be on the bucket list for anyone with an interest in the ocean and its wonders.
 Because they are surface feeders, no scuba diving skills are needed to enjoy an encounter.
 Since they inhabit warm waters, combining a tropical vacation with a whale shark excursion is perfect.
+Read more about whale sharks and how to safely enjoy an encounter below.

 What Are Whale Sharks?